 If my child is an English Learner, how do I enroll them in school?

 Students who speak a language other than English and list a Language Pathway as a school choice may be assessed for their current language skills to evaluate a child’s proficiency in the pathway language before they can enroll in school.
-Parents/guardians should submit their child’s enrollment application early to meet with an EPC counselor and complete the necessary language assessments.
+Parents/guardians should submit their child’s enrollment application early to meet with an EC counselor and complete the necessary language assessments.

 Where does my child take the assessment test?